CoffeemanHell/My-Kaomoji-Picker/README.md

 - Command: `python3 ~/kaomoji-picker/kaomoji-picker.py`
 - Trigger: `Meta+K` (or your preference)

-## ( . .)φ Contributing

-Feel free to:
-- Add more kaomojis to `kaomojis.json`
-- Fork and customize for your needs

 ## ( . .)φ License & Attribution

 ### Kaomoji Data